What do candlesticks have to do with stocks?

 The construction is very simple.

-There are four price components in a candle; open, high, low, and close.
-Using these four prices candles are “drawn” to show a “real body” and “shadows.”
+A candle has four price components: open, high, low, and close.
+Using these four prices, candles are “drawn” to show a “real body” and “shadows.”
 The body shows the opening and closing prices.
-Shadows show the high and low for the time period.
-If the closing price is higher than the opening price then the candle will usually be green, white, or hollow.
-And if the opposite is true it will be black or red.
+Shadows show the high and low for the period.
+If the closing price is higher than the opening price, the candle will usually be green, white, or hollow.
+And if the opposite is true, it will be black or red.

 How do you read them?

-Once familiar with the simple construction technique, candle charts give a clear picture of price action and movement in one quick glance.
-Long candles show an expanding price range while short ones show compression.
-Opening and closing prices that are the same, or very close signal indecision.
+Once familiar with the simple construction technique, candle charts give a clear picture of price action and movement in one glance.
+Long candles show an expanding price range, while short ones show compression.
+Opening and closing prices that are the same or very close signal indecision.
 Long shadows show a reversal.

 The color of the candles indicates direction.
-The sequence of candles give an idea whether price is trending or not.
+The sequence of candles gives an idea of whether or not the price is trending.
 Certain combinations of candles represent patterns that can further indicate momentum, reversal, or consolidation.

 Elegance and efficiency.
-The simple construction and concise conveyance of information make the Japanese Candlestick chart an indispensable tool.
+The simple construction and concise conveyance of information makes the Japanese Candlestick chart an indispensable tool.
 While elegant and powerful, a candle chart is just one tool.
-Like all the other tools and techniques of the technical analyst its usefulness is enhanced when combined with other tools.
+Like all the other tools and techniques of the technical analyst, its usefulness is enhanced when combined with other tools.